Meal Prep: The Shortcuts You Need to Know

 There’s less chance that you’ll veer away from your healthy eating regime since things have already been prepared, allowing you to have healthier meals and snacks at the ready.

-Part of prepping food in advance includes storing meals in proper portion sizes, and this can certainly help to keep your blood sugar in check and prevent overeating.
+Part of prepping food in advance includes storing meals in proper portion sizes, and this can certainly help to prevent overeating.
 Win!

 Use a calendar to get organized, and pick the day(s) of the week to do your grocery shopping, meal prep and/or batch cooking.
 Schedule these events just like any other appointment.
 Consider your grocery shopping day when you’ve decided on your meal prep day so food doesn’t spoil.
 Sunday is popular for meal prep because it’s just before the beginning of a new work/school week.